loambuild/loam/README.md

         set_env(env);
         Contract::redeploy(wasm_hash);
     }
-}
+    // Riff methods would be inserted here.
+    // Contract must implement all Riffs and is the proxy for the contract calls.
+    // This is because the Riffs have default implementations which call the associated type }

 ```

-Since the two traits have default methods we only need to specify what the associated type is for `Ownable`.
-The reason this is not the default is so that it's possible to use a different implementation of `AnOwner`.
+Since the two traits have default methods we only need to specify what the associated type is for `CoreRiff`.
+The reason this is not the default is so that it's possible to use a different implementation of `IsCoreRiff`.

 Notice that the generated code calls `Contract::redeploy`, etc.  This ensures that the `Contract` type is redeployable, but also allows for extension since `Contract` could overwrite the default methods.